Steps to Anger Management

 It comprises skills to identify anger triggers and following signs within oneself to mindfully express the feeling with the least harm to self or others.
 Then how do we manage it?

-Thirdly, one needs to learn and use skills to channel the energy within (e.g., Slow belly breathing, splashing cold water on the face, or doing an intense exercise) and, after that, plan a mindful, assertive and easy way to communicate the true feelings.
+Thirdly, one needs to learn and use skills to channel the energy within (e.g., Slow belly breathing, splashing cold water on the face, or doing an intense exercise) and, after that, plan a mindful, assertive, and easy way to communicate the true feelings.

 An excellent way to manage your emotional health is to consistently engage in self-care activities like a healthy diet, exercise, and practicing hobbies.

-Anger is a protective emotion that can supply us with a charge of energy and motivate us into action.
-Sometimes our Anger is in response to hurt or a perceived threat of abandonment or rejection.
+Anger is a protective emotion that can supply us with energy and motivate us into action.
+Sometimes, our Anger is in response to hurt or a perceived threat of abandonment or rejection.
 Suppose the level of Anger is more significant than what would be reasonably warranted by the triggering event.
 In that case, chances are we are looking at a historical wound or trauma that still requires some healing.
 The level of charge can be indicative of the depth of the damage.

 As therapists, we must be patient and curious and facilitate a gentle exploration of what is beneath the Anger.
 Then, when the vulnerable part finally shows up, we can employ some nurturing and understanding and thus provide the client with the missing experience.
 It may be as simple as mindfully holding a safe space with a loving presence while the tears flow.”